andwn/marsdev/README.md

 but I cannot guarantee versions other than the default to work.
 Adventurous people who want to test the latest changes can specify `SGDK_VER=master` too.

-### 4. (Optional) X68000 Tools
+### 4. (Optional) Other Tools

-You should skip this step if you don't know what a X68000 is.
+The following targets are also available:

-Build X68k tools:
+ - `make x68k-tools` - Sharp X68000 compatibility
- - `make x68k-tools`
+ - `make sik-tools` - Contains mdtiler and some Echo stuff (req. libpng)

-A GCC/GAS compatible version of libdos is built, along with Newlib glue so the C runtime can be used on Human68k.
+ - `make flamewing-tools` - Compression tools for data in Sonic games (req. cmake + boost)

 ### 5. Install